 As part of any major project, the department is required to evaluate the impact of that project upon the area, including environmental, residential, historical and cultural.

-Once the environmental process is complete, MoDOT will start final design on the project
+With the environmental process complete, MoDOT is working on the final design on the project

 What is the problem?